Three Texas A&M Faculty Members Selected as AAAS Fellows

-The American Association for the Advancement of Science (AAAS) will induct two faculty-researchers from Texas A&M University as 2019 AAAS fellows during the association’s annual meeting on Feb.
+The American Association for the Advancement of Science (AAAS) will induct three faculty-researchers from Texas A&M University as 2019 AAAS fellows during the association’s annual meeting on Feb.
 15 in Seattle, the Division of Research announced today.

-AAAS named 443 new fellows in recognition of their extraordinary achievements in science, the association said in a news release today.
+In all, AAAS named 443 new fellows in recognition of their extraordinary achievements in science, the association said in a news release today.
 The 2019 AAAS fellows from Texas A&M are:

 Formed in 1848, AAAS is the world’s largest multidisciplinary scientific society, with members in more than 91 nations.